 There is never a prescribed time table, or period in which children are meant to learn certain concepts, or lessons, the speed that these are learned will depend entirely on the child, and when they feel ready to move on.
 However, there is a set sequence of learning activities that are used for lessons.
 The Montessori home schooling method was originally designed as a schooling system, but it is a very popular method that is often scaled down and used by parents for home schooling.

-You have read this article Montessori homeschooling with the title The Homeschooling of Montessori .
-You can bookmark this page URL https://fatherchecksblog.blogspot.com/2012/10/the-homeschooling-of-montessori.html.
+with the title The Homeschooling of Montessori .
+You can bookmark this page URL http://fatherchecksblog.blogspot.com/2012/10/the-homeschooling-of-montessori.html.
 Thanks!

 No comment for "The Homeschooling of Montessori "